NateEag/.emacs.d/readme.rst

 definitely some massaging to do, but it makes Ansible development much less painful.

+I'm starting an experiment in using `chemacs <https://github.com/plexus/chemacs>`__ to let me swap between profiles, so I can try out different setups.
+I'm curious about Doom, and I'd also like a simple way to write bug reproduction scripts starting with the huge collection of packages my heavily-customized setup uses, and I think it might just be the ticket.

 Look in todo.txt and tell me about entries that can be resolved by turning on built-in features.
 I've found a few and would not mind finding more.